soobinrho/bash-git-pull-in-every-folder/README.md

 # Example

-Suppose you have a folder at your home directory: ` ~/git` and you store all your git repositories here:
+Suppose you have a folder at your home directory: ` ~/git` storeing all your git repositories:

     .
     ├── bash-git-pull-in-every-folder